 This Feast emerged from the very depths of My mercy, and it is confirmed in the vast depths of my tender mercies.
 (Diary, No. 420)

-The Feast of Divine Mercy will be celebrated in Catholic churches throughout the world this Sunday, and the amazing image of Divine Mercy will be venerated in most, if not all, of them.
-The readings for the day relate the institution of the Sacrament of Penance and, along with it, the Tribunal of the Divine Mercy,
+The Feast of Divine Mercy is celebrated in Catholic churches throughout the world on the first Sunday after Easter, known as Divine Mercy Sunday.
+On that day, the amazing image of Divine Mercy is venerated in most, if not all, of the churches The readings for the day relate the institution of the Sacrament of Penance and, along with it, the Tribunal of the Divine Mercy,

-Anyone of them is enough to meditate on for good long time because they are so rich in grace and meaning.
+Any one of them is enough for a lengthy meditation because they are so rich in grace and meaning.
 I hope that you can spend some time considering the beauty and impact of the gift of Divine Mercy that our Lord has given us!

 “Great love can change small things into great ones, and it is only love which lends value to our actions.
 And the purer our love becomes, the less there will be within us for the flames of suffering to feed upon, and the suffering will cease to be a suffering for us; it will become a delight!
 By the grace of God, I have received such a disposition of heart that I am never so happy as when I suffer for Jesus, whom I love with every beat of my heart.”
 (No. 303)